Pantar, Lanao del Norte

-Pantar, officially the Municipality of Pantar (Maranao: Inged a Pantar; Lungsod sa Pantar; Bayan ng Pantar), is a 5th class municipality in the province of Lanao del Norte, Philippines.
+Pantar, officially the Municipality of Pantar (Maranao: Inged a Pantar; Lungsod sa Pantar; Bayan ng Pantar), is a municipality in the province of Lanao del Norte, Philippines.
 According to the 2020 census, it has a population of 26,599 people.

 History

 The town was created and detached from the municipality of Balo-i on June 11, 1978, by virtue of Presidential Decree No. 1551.
 Its first appointed mayor and first elected mayor was Judge Cosain D. Campong, a primer.

 Presidential Decree No. 1551, 11 June 1978, Section 1: